rpspringuel/hyphen-la/patterns/README.md

 ## Format

-The patterns are suites for [libhyphen](https://github.com/hunspell/hyphen) from the [Hunspell](https://hunspell.github.io/) sofware, and thus should be usable as is in:
+The patterns are in the format of [libhyphen](https://github.com/hunspell/hyphen) from the [Hunspell](https://hunspell.github.io/) sofware, and thus should be usable as is in:

 - LibreOffice/OpenOffice
 - Adobe products (InDesign, etc.)